Segmensation/segmensation-docs/source/development/documentation.rst

 follows:

 .. image:: https://raw.githubusercontent.com/Segmensation/segmensation-docs/main/source/img/sphinx_index.jpg
-   :alt: image of shinx project index
+   :alt: image of sphinx project index
    :align: center

 The corresponding pages can be found at the respective locations inside the